 Keeping current and reissuance of audit reports

-Management should also be aware that there are events and circumstances after the original issuance of the annual audited financial statements that could cause an auditor to reassess its originally issued report.
+Management should also be aware of whether there are events and circumstances after the original issuance of the annual audited financial statements that could cause an auditor to reassess its originally issued report.
 In connection with capital raíses, debt offerings, and various other filing or regulatory requirements, the auditor may be asked to issue a consent, reissue its report, or otherwise be associated with a transaction or filing.
 In these situations, the auditor will likely be required to perform “keeping current procedures,” which might include performing an assessment of management’s ability to continue as a going concern both (1) one year from the date of the original issuance of the financial statements and (2) one year from the date of the keeping current procedures, as well as an evaluation of whether disclosures need to be updated.

-If subsequent events have occurred, including those related to a company’s liquidity and ability to continue as a going concern, a reissuance of the financial statements, and the auditor’s report, may be required or otherwise deemed appropriate.
+If subsequent events have occurred, including those related to a company’s liquidity and ability to continue as a going concern, a reissuance of the financial statements and the auditor’s report may be required or otherwise deemed appropriate.

 Accordingly, it is important for management to keep the auditor informed of any potential transactions that may require keeping current procedures to be performed.

 Ongoing and timely communication among management, the audit committee (or those charged with governance), and the auditor should focus on the impact of current economic volatility on critical judgments, assumptions, and uncertainties, including those that may impact liquidity or going concern.
 This is especially important given the continually evolving landscape.

 Ultimately, management needs to ensure that the financial statements and other elements of its financial reporting and public disclosures provide transparent information to stakeholders about the impact of this economic uncertainty on the company, any concerns about the company’s short- and long-term liquidity, and if so, how management intends to address them.